rcrowther/django-image-lite/README.md

         auto_delete_files=True
         filters=[]
         reform_dir='news_reforms'
+        filter_suffix = True
         ...

 I hope what these attributes do is easy to understand.
 None of them are available through standard Django or, not in this simple way.

 The 'filters' attribute may need a little explanation.
 You provide an 'image_filters' file with each app, which implements image-lite.
-By default, the code will apply all the ''image_filters' to any uploaded file.
+By default, the code will apply all the 'image_filters' to any uploaded file.
 This is awkward if there is two or more repositories in one app, because they all apply the same filters.
-You probably wouldn't do this, but if yyou had a repsoitory and filter for banner images, every other repository in the app will generate banner images.
-In this case, you can set filters to a list of filter names, which will be the only ones used for that repository.
+In this case, you can set filters to a list of filter names, which will be the only filters used for that model/repository.

+filter_suffix needs explaining.
+Usually, image-lite extends a filename with the filter name.
+This namespaces each physical file, so you can keep thumbnails in the same directory as display files.
+However, if you only usse one filter on a repository, so only generate one reform, then the filtername suffix is unnecessary.
+Set,

+    filter_suffix=False

+and no filter name will be appended.

+Since they are easy to create, I usually have many image repositories in every project, Each one usually has a single general filter, such as a SmartResize and watermark.
+So I use filter_suffix a lot.
+The repositories are categorising for me, and I have no need of further namespacing.

 Migrate, and you are up and running.